Capital Fund Management S.A. Acquires 199,317 Shares of Welltower Inc. (NYSE:WELL)

-Capital Fund Management S.A. boosted its holdings in shares of Welltower Inc. (NYSE:WELL – Free Report) by 424.1% in the 4th quarter, according to its most recent Form 13F filing with the SEC.
-The firm owned 246,320 shares of the real estate investment trust’s stock after buying an additional 199,317 shares during the period.
-Capital Fund Management S.A.’s holdings in Welltower were worth $31,044,000 as of its most recent SEC filing.
+Capital Fund Management S.A. lifted its stake in Welltower Inc. (NYSE:WELL – Free Report) by 424.1% during the 4th quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 246,320 shares of the real estate investment trust’s stock after buying an additional 199,317 shares during the quarter.
+Capital Fund Management S.A.’s holdings in Welltower were worth $31,044,000 as of its most recent filing with the Securities & Exchange Commission.

-Other hedge funds also recently bought and sold shares of the company.
-Laurel Wealth Advisors LLC acquired a new position in Welltower during the fourth quarter worth $25,000.
-Roxbury Financial LLC acquired a new stake in shares of Welltower in the fourth quarter valued at about $26,000.
-Sierra Ocean LLC acquired a new stake in Welltower in the 4th quarter valued at about $28,000.
-Versant Capital Management Inc grew its position in Welltower by 165.5% in the fourth quarter.
-Versant Capital Management Inc now owns 300 shares of the real estate investment trust’s stock valued at $38,000 after purchasing an additional 187 shares in the last quarter.
-Finally, First Command Advisory Services Inc. bought a new position in Welltower in the fourth quarter valued at approximately $50,000.
+Several other hedge funds and other institutional investors have also made changes to their positions in the stock.
+Orion Portfolio Solutions LLC increased its position in Welltower by 5.3% during the 3rd quarter.
+Orion Portfolio Solutions LLC now owns 16,280 shares of the real estate investment trust’s stock worth $2,084,000 after purchasing an additional 821 shares during the period.
+MML Investors Services LLC raised its stake in shares of Welltower by 1.3% in the third quarter.
+MML Investors Services LLC now owns 35,467 shares of the real estate investment trust’s stock valued at $4,541,000 after purchasing an additional 447 shares in the last quarter.
+Continuum Advisory LLC increased its position in Welltower by 19.4% in the third quarter.
+Continuum Advisory LLC now owns 1,757 shares of the real estate investment trust’s stock worth $236,000 after purchasing an additional 285 shares during the period.
+Barclays PLC raised its holdings in shares of Welltower by 29.2% in the third quarter.
+Barclays PLC now owns 1,684,446 shares of the real estate investment trust’s stock valued at $215,659,000 after purchasing an additional 380,888 shares during the last quarter.
+Finally, M&T Bank Corp lifted its holdings in shares of Welltower by 3.2% in the third quarter.
+M&T Bank Corp now owns 77,858 shares of the real estate investment trust’s stock worth $9,968,000 after acquiring an additional 2,389 shares during the last quarter.
 Institutional investors own 94.80% of the company’s stock.

 Welltower Price Performance